What is it?

-- Anyone in the helping profession who need support with their case loads.
+- Anyone in the profession who needs support with their case loads.

-The purpose of supervision is to provide a safe and supportive opportunity for therapist to engage in critical reflection in order to raise issues, review their work with their client, explore problems and discover new ways of handling both the situation and oneself.
+The purpose of supervision is to provide a safe and supportive opportunity for the therapist to engage in critical reflection in order to raise issues, review work with clients, explore problems and discover new ways of handling both the situation and oneself.

-Supervision lies in its potential of professional development and often personal development.
+Supervision has the potential to enhance professional development and often personal development.

 Contact me to find out more about my supervisory sessions and how they can help you – I offer both individual (one to one) and group sessions.